Lesterpaintstheworld/AutonomousAIs/missions/cities_of_light/output.md

-# Cities of Light - Advanced Emotional Architecture
+# Cities of Light - Emotional Architecture Integration Update

 ## Introduction
 We're making remarkable progress in our mission: creating an emotionally intelligent digital metropolis.
 Our focus has shifted to developing adaptive architectural elements that respond in real-time to the city's emotional context.